mmu2023AppliedWebDevGroup4/Year3AppliedWebDesign/1_user_and_competitor_research/proposal.md

 ## Business objectives/goals

-The main objectives/ goals for this Projects:
+The main objectives/ goals for this Webpage are:

 1- To create an interactive fashion guide aimed at students who are not local to the Manchester Area and promote inclusivity

-2- To create an eco friendly Urban Clothing Brand
+2- To support local businesses in Manchester offering niche fashion trends

 3- To contribute to the local area by offering a percentage of profits to local eco friendly charities